 Just enter your email and get it sent to your inbox!
 Plus you’ll get new recipes from us every week!

-Traditionally making kheer meant keeping milk and rice on the stove for 2 hours and stirring it frequently until the milk thickens and becomes creamy.
-With the Porridge setting in instant pot, the same thing happens, but you just dump all the ingredients and go your happy way to enjoy yourself!
+Traditionally, making kheer involved keeping milk and rice on the stove for 2 hours, stirring it frequently until the milk thickened and became creamy.
+With the Porridge setting in the Instant Pot, the same thing happens, but you simply add all the ingredients and go your happy way to enjoy yourself!

 As Diwali is approaching, I have been wanting to make some desserts that we can share with family and friends.
-Food, or rather desserts are integral part of Indian Diwali celebrations.
+Food, or rather desserts, is an integral part of Indian Diwali celebrations.
 You visit friends or have them over.
 But really, everywhere you go, you will find a table full of snacks and desserts laid out for you to enjoy.
-Oh, I love Diwali (how can a foodie not? 😉
+Oh, I love Diwali (how can a foodie not? ๐Ÿ˜‰

-This is going to be my dessert addition to Diwali potluck’s this year – Instant Pot Kheer.
+This will be my dessert addition to Diwali potlucks this year: Instant Pot Kheer.

 Kheer instant pot